Moving in: What to do once you've settled...

 Anything regarding gas, heating or Wi-Fi should have been taken care of by your landlord (unless you're sorting your own bills out, then get in touch with your provider).
 But if you're unsure about meter readings, or your broadband speed, for example, then contact your landlord or agent for support.

 - Read Next

-- The must-have house viewing checklist #Dontbedaft: Our Top 5 Safety Tips Need short-term accommodation?
-Braving the British weather Let the house hunting season begin! #DontBeDaft: Insurance Series Need something fixing in your accommodation? #DontBeDaft: Getting Home Safe
+- The must-have house viewing checklist Need short-term accommodation? #Dontbedaft: Our Top 5 Safety Tips Braving the British weather How to be the BEST neighbour Get your deposit protected!
+Your responsibilities vs. your landlords #DontBeDaft: Insurance Series Need something fixing in your accommodation? #DontBeDaft: Getting Home Safe

 - 10 of the BEST things to do in Coventry Your rent FAQs answered!
 Need something fixing in your accommodation?
 House V's Halls Your guide to a night out in Coventry!